fpsom/2020-07-machine-learning-sib/README.md

 Familiarity with any programming language will be required (familiarity with R will be preferable).

 #### Technical
 This course will be streamed, you are thus required to have your own computer with an internet connection.
-In order to ensure clear communication between Instructors and participants, we will be using collaborative tools, such as [Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/) or [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
+In order to ensure clear communication between Instructors and participants, we will be using collaborative tools, such as [Google Drive](https://www.google.com/drive/) and/or Google Docs.

 _Maximum participants_: 30